Grab your board, goggles and gloves – we’re taking you on an adventure to Australia’s best snowboarding destinations!

 Ben Lomond

-Staying at Ben Lomond, which is 60 minutes out of Launceston, is guaranteed to be a remote but unforgettable holiday.
+Staying at Ben Lomond, located an hour out of Launceston, is guaranteed to be a remote but unforgettable snowboarding holiday.
 Of course, thanks to its secluded location, Ben Lomond has picturesque views and, at 1453 metres, it is the highest visitable area in Tasmania.
-For kids there’s snowman building, snow basketball and toboggans, while the runs off the mountain are ideal for beginner to intermediate skiers.
+For kids there’s snowman building, snow basketball and toboggans, while the runs off the mountain are ideal for beginner to intermediate snowboarders.
 Regardless of what you do when you’re here, Ben Lomond has plenty of fun ways for you to experience Australia’s snow.

 Photographed by Norb D. Image via Shutterstock.